cromega08/100-days-of-cromega-code/r0-log.md

 Today, design a UI for a simple Calculator app, but with my style.
 Doesn't have any backend at the moment, but i'm gonna update that project later, when i learn enough of JS.

-P.D: Decided to keep this records at date cause... yes, so, 2 updates the same day, but for differents days.
+P.D: Decided to keep this records at date 'cause... yes, so, 2 updates the same day, but for differents dates.

 Repo: https://github.com/cromega08/calculator

 Pen: https://codepen.io/cromega08/pen/mdXyWZe

+### R0D6

+A productive day, in a very special way.

+The first thing of the day was fix my last web designs, 'cause clearly wasn't finished.
+Didn't have responsive implementations or the eleents wasn't installed.
+So, i refined that's designs and ended very proud of the result.

+After that come the special thing: Resolve my first kata in JS (YEEESSS!!!).
+Officially know the syntaxis of JS, and not only that, learn to make some "one line code" in a efficient way and resolved a kata with the same level of my training with Python.
+The epifany of the words: "You could switch between the language if you know the syntax and have a good logic" come to my mind, was an amazing realization, improve my confidence more than alredy it's (I'm the best).

+So, i don't do any new thing, but improve my the knowledge alredy have, which it's super important.

+"Don't fear the man with a thousand techniques, fear the man who masters one to perfection."